kcmerrill/alfred/README.md

     exit: 42

 twentytwo:
     summary: Multitasks!
-You can combine this with other modules too(like every for example)!
+You can combine this with other things too!
     multitask: long-task1 long-task2 long-task1 long-task2

+alfred.vars:
+    firstname: casey
+    user: whoami
+    pwd: pwd

+twentythree:
+    summary: Lets test out alfred.vars
+    command: |
+        echo The variable firstname lastname = {{ index .Vars "firstname" }} {{ index .Vars "lastname" }}
+        echo You are the user {{ index .Vars "user" }}
+        echo The pwd of this directory is {{ index .Vars "pwd" }}
+    #Default vars if none are set ...
+    vars:
+        firstname: kc
+        lastname: merrill

 long-task1:
     summary: This long task takes 10 seconds